 Popular iOS Automation Testing Tools

-A favorite tool of many professionals dealing with mobile solutions, regardless of type.
-Especially if you need to run regression tests on a smartphone or tablet.
+A favorite tool of many professionals dealing with mobile solutions, regardless of type of operating system.
+Especially if you need to test code or run regression tests on a smartphone or tablet.
 The tool is valued for its cross-platform: tests are written using the API for both iOS and, Android, Windows.

 Choice of languages: no need to recompile or modify the app under test.